POLICE officers in Essex are failing to respond to nearly one in five emergency calls in time.

 “I believe the austerity cuts are starting to hurt.
 We are starting to see the impact on Essex Police’s performance.”

-The police spokesman said the force was determined to get to calls quicker He said: “We are maximising the number of officers available to investigate crime, police the streets and respond to emergency incidents.
+The police spokesman said the force was determined to get to calls quicker He said: “We are maximising the number of officers available to investigate crime, police the streets and respond to

 “We have introduced a new model of borderless policing, supported by new resource tracking software.